nekstrom/django-share/README.md

 ### Django Share

 Django Share allow users to share a web page in various social networks like bookmarking services, social blogs and similiar.
+Most providers included are no using widgets but are based on theyre api's.
+Meaning you can customise the look and feel of every provider.

 Installation
 ==============